Turtle Town Snorkeling Maui

 Want a deeper breakdown of what you might see at both snorkel stops?
 Read our Molokini Crater & Turtle Town Marine Life Guide.

-Safety & Wildlife Guidelines
+Safety And Wildlife Guidelines

 Sea turtles (honu) are protected under state and federal law.
 For their protection and your safety, please view wildlife responsibly and follow crew instructions at all times.

-• 10 ft turtle distance: Stay at least 10 feet (3 meters) away—on land and in the water.
+• 10 ft turtle distance: Stay at least 10 feet (3 meters) away — on land and in the water.

 • Don’t touch or chase: Never touch, chase, surround, ride, feed, or harass a turtle.